Car Hesitates When Accelerating + Check Engine Light

 Can a bad spark plug cause hesitation when accelerating?

 Yes.
-A bad spark plug or weak ignition coil can cause a misfire, which often feels like stumbling or hesitation when you press the gas.
+A bad spark plug or ignition issue can delay how quickly the engine responds when you press the gas.

 Can a vacuum leak make a car hesitate?

 Yes.
-A vacuum leak can make the engine run lean, which often causes hesitation, rough idle, and poor throttle response.
+A vacuum leak can make the engine run lean, which often delays how the engine responds when you press the gas.

 Can a catalytic converter cause hesitation?